-Offered: Fall or as needed.
+PTAS 2100.
+Offered: Fall.

 PTEC 1102 Group Theory and Dynamics

 This course introduces concepts relevant to group work in the institutional setting.
 Explores theoretical and interactional components of group therapy.
 Defines the role of the psychiatric technician as a group leader and examines the various types of group therapy.
 Allows students to develop basic group leadership skills by planning groups and by leading simulated group therapy sessions.